laszlokiraly/DS-Applied-Deep-Learning/README.md

 ## Result Table

 Four experiments of full transfer learning with 2 different model families have been concluded.
+The models have been trained in 25 epochs:

 **model**|**altar**|**apse**|**bell tower**|**column**|**dome(inner)**|**dome(outer)**|**flying buttress**|**gargoyle**|**stained glass**|**vault**|**performance**
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----: